 *Recipe and photos updated January 2019*

-It’s the start of a new year which means new recipes and more content coming your way!
+It’s the start of a new year, which means new recipes and more content coming your way!
 One of my goals for this year is to start adding more process pictures and information to recipes so that you can have 100% success in the kitchen.
-I’m also planning to start creating YouTube videos for recipes in my own kitchen in the next few months.

 These pancakes are made with whole wheat flour and naturally sweetened with honey but they’re still incredibly soft and light.
-You can make a batch a batch of these pancakes to enjoy throughout the week or even cut the recipe in half to make less.
-I love to serve these pancakes with some fresh fruit and pure maple syrup, but they would also be delicious with some homemade strawberry sauce on top!
+You can make a big batch of these pancakes to enjoy throughout the week or even cut the recipe in half to make less.

 - Whole Wheat Flour: I used white whole wheat flour for these pancakes, but regular whole wheat flour works fine too.
 I really love Gold Medal white whole wheat flour, it’s much lighter than other brands that I’ve tried.